nguyentuananh000/OPP_week2/README.md

 # OPP_week2
-##complete with helps from Github Copilot
+Completed with helps from Github Copilot
-Project Title
-A brief description of what this project does.
-Replace this text with your own project's summary.

 Prerequisites
 Before you can build and run this project, you need to have a C++ compiler installed on your system.
 The most common compiler is g++, which is part of the GNU Compiler Collection (GCC).